 The Honda Pilot is a great car with great on-road abilities, just like a typical Honda, but very limited off-road ability, again like a typical Honda.
 The price is very competitive and there is a lot of equipment n offer.
 The interiors are also not too bad, and the build quality is above average.
 The infotainment system is a bit buggy though, and it loses quite a lot of space in the trunk in order to squeeze an extra seat in the 3rd row, which still is only comfortable for children.

 The Chevrolet Traverse is the most powerful in its base variant but is also the heaviest, which makes for good enough performance and moderate handling.
 The car is a bit spongy and the interiors aren't the best in class, but then again, it wasn't made on a limitless budget.
 It's a good car in itself, but a great car when you consider the price.
 Sadly, the competition offers a little more for the money.

-The 2018 Ford Flex is an aging car that manages to do what is what made for and not much more.
-There is plenty of space for the passengers, and the engines offer enough oomph, especially the EcoBoost engine.
+The 2019 Ford Flex is an aging car that manages to do what it is made for and not much more.
+The cabin is huge with plush interior, and the engines offer enough power to give you a fun driving experirence, especially the EcoBoost engine.
 If you wish to own a large boxy people carrier station-wagon, you should definitely consider the Flex.